Weekly Newsletter

 -

-College Math- If in Algebra 2 as a sophomore, students will take College PreCalculus at PTECH during the spring semester of their junior year
+College Math- If in Algebra 2 as a sophomore, students will take College PreCalculus at PTECH during the spring semester of their junior year if it is a requirement for their college pathway

 -